 Asus ZenWiFi AX XT8: Everything the CT8 has and a lot more

 As a mesh system, the ZenWiFi AX, like the CT8, includes two identical routers.
-From the front, you can’t tell hardware the XT8 and the CT8 routers apart.
-The two look the same, sharing the single-slot-toaster design, and available in white or charcoal colors.
+From the front, you can’t tell the hardware of the XT8 and the CT8 routers apart.
+The two look the same, sharing the single-slot-toaster design, and are available in white or charcoal colors.

-On the back, though, you’ll note that the XT8’s WAN port is now a multi-gig port that works either at either 1Gbps or 2.5Gbps.
-Also, the USB 3.2 Gen 1 port is on the right side instead of left.
+On the back, though, you’ll note that the XT8’s WAN port is now a Multi-Gig port that works either at either 1Gbps or 2.5Gbps.
+Also, the USB 3.2 Gen 1 port is on the right side instead of the left.

-Like the CT8, the XT8 features Dual-WAN, you can turn its USB port or another LAN port into a second WAN port, in case you want it to host two broadband connections at a time or load balancing or high availability.
+Like the CT8, the XT8 features Dual-WAN — you can turn its USB port or another LAN port into a second WAN port if you want it to host two broadband connections at a time for load balancing or high availability.

-It’s important to note that when working as a node, the XT8’s 2.5Gbps WAN port now works as a LAN port.
-However, generally, in real-world usage, it’s not a good idea to count on the wireless backhaul to reliably deliver the same speed as a wired multi-gig LAN connection.
+But when working as a node, the XT8’s 2.5Gbps WAN port now works as a LAN port.
+However, generally, in real-world usage, it’s not a good idea to count on the wireless backhaul to reliably deliver the same speed as a wired Multi-Gig LAN connection.

 High-speed backhaul band, presently no 160MHz channel support for clients

 Each XT8 hardware unit is an AX6600 tri-band router with one 2.4GHz and two 5GHz broadcasters.
-The router dedicates one of the 5GHz band, the 5GHz-2, as the dedicate backhaul, which works solely to link the two hardware units to form a mesh system.
+The router dedicates one of the 5GHz bands, the 5GHz-2, as the dedicated backhaul, which works solely to link the two hardware units to form a mesh system.

 The 5GHz-2 is the most powerful band, featuring 4×4 Wi-Fi 6 to deliver up to 4800Mbps.
 It also supports the venerable 160MHz channel width.
 Thanks to this strong backhaul connection, you can place the XT8’s hardware further from each other and still have a fast mesh system.

-The other 5GHz band (5GHz-1) uses 2×2 Wi-Fi specification, which generally caps 2400 Mbps for Wi-Fi 6.
+The other 5GHz band (5GHz-1) uses 2×2 Wi-Fi specifications and generally caps 2400 Mbps for Wi-Fi 6.
 Unfortunately, however, the XT8’s front-haul doesn’t support 160MHz channels.
-As a result, in a wireless setup, Wi-Fi 6 clients can connect at 1200 Mbps at most while Wi-Fi 5 devices will get 867 Mbps.
+As a result, Wi-Fi 6 clients can connect at 1200 Mbps at most in a wireless setup, while Wi-Fi 5 devices will get 867 Mbps.